Ambient-Impact/grunt-drupal-delegate/readme.md

 ----

 # Credits

+* [semver](https://www.npmjs.com/package/semver) is used to compare semantic version strings for Drush detection.

 * [Shescape](https://www.npmjs.com/package/shescape) is used to escape shell characters in the delegated commands to prevent arbitrary shell execution.
 Recommended that you use it in your own projects whenever executing shell commands containing user input.